NexPlayer/Android-SDK/properties.md

 Enables NexPlayer to deliver an HTTP Request (to be used by NexPlayer) to the application.

-When this property is set equal to 1 (enabled), NexPlayer delivers the HTTP Request that NexPlayer will use to the application.
+When this property is set equal to 1 (enabled), NexPlayer delivers the HTTP Request to the onModifyHttpRequest listener on the application side.

-This property is related to the onModifyHttpRequest method.
-For more information on how to modify HTTP requests, please see the introductory section Enabling Modified HTTP Requests.

 **Type:** boolean